stevenschwenke/SpringWorkshop/README.md

 	- = dependent objects are injected into class at hand
 	- first largely absent in original EJB specification
 - Inversion of Control (IoC)
-	- Spring Framework manages software components and injection of components into dependent objects
+	- Spring Framework is in control and manages software components and injection of components into dependent objects
 - DI + IoC allow for loosely coupled classes: when testing a web controller, inject mock database or mock service instead of the real classes
 - Spring Context = "what all brings together".
 Knows beans and configuration and injects objects accordingly
 - a lot of projects around Spring Core, for example Data, MVC, Security, Boot